pudjamansyurin/gen-core/README.md

   - [ ] Add Matching Network between ANT and Solder-Jumper (for next optimization)
   - [ ] Configure the EEPROM address using u-center app
   - [ ] Fix eagle footprint problem, the un-shielded ground near every pins
+  - [ ] Add recharge-able coin battery connector also for RTC
 - [ ] Fingerprint:
   - [ ] Change Q6 from NPN to PNP
 - [ ] SIMCOM: